Amref Health Africa (formerly AMREF - the African Medical and Research Foundation) teams up with African communities to create lasting health change.

 And, we work with some of the most marginalized and vulnerable communities in Africa to make sure they have access to good health care.

-And, we've won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.
+Amref Health Africa has won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.